canonical/ubuntu-boards-documentation/reference/starfive-visionfive-2.rst

 Using the live server image
 ===========================

-The live installer image is used to install Ubuntu to an eMMC, USB, or NVMe drive.
+The live installer image is used to install Ubuntu to an :term:`eMMC`, USB, or :term:`NVMe` drive.
 To boot the live image, U-Boot must be installed on the SPI flash.

 .. warning::